uwhackweek/hackweeks-as-a-service/_sources/services/index.md

 :card: + my-2
 :header: + bg-uw

-**<span style='color:white'>Services we usually provide</span>**
+**<span style='color:white'>UW eScience Roles</span>**
 ^^^^^^^^^^^^^^^

-These roles are usually filled by members of our team.
+These roles are usually filled by members of the eScience team, including staff and affiliates of the UW eScience Institute.
 Not all hackweeks require every role we offer.

 ---
 :card: + my-2